ioccc-src/winner/1992/buzzard.1/README.md

       The simulated comparison operations only work with a certain range of numbers; numbers that are too large will cause the output code to fail to simulate the input code.
-This means that this implementation of babble would not be Turing-complete, even if the AE could process indefinitely-sized numbers.
+This means that this implementation of buzzard.1 would not be Turing-complete, even if the AE could process indefinitely-sized numbers.
       However, this is actually a constraint that no actual computer can meet, either, so we can conclude that if an AE, with